-You can check out the audio I recorded with Bob here.
+You can check out the podcast with Bob below.
 It’s about fifteen minutes long.
-It’s also ’embedded’ below:

-Here’s a short video I shot of the Grenache grapes going into the crusher:
+Below is a short video I shot of the Grenache grapes going into the crusher.

 They are also very active on Facebook, so take a look here for more.